$K_{1,3}$-covering red and blue points in the plane: Particular configurations

 \begin{theorem} If an $(r,b)$-set $S$ is $\{1,3\}$-equitable, then all the points of $S$ can be $K_{1,3}$-covered, and a $K_{1,3}$-covering can be computed in $O(N^{\frac{4}{3}}\log^3(N))$ time where $N=r+b$. \end{theorem}

-\begin{proof} W.l.o.g. we can assume that $S$ consists of $3b$ red points and $b$ blue points.
+\begin{proof} Without loss of generality, we can assume that $S$ consists of $3b$ red points and $b$ blue points.
 We apply directly Theorem~\ref{th:C} by taking $c=3$, $d=1$ and $g=b$, so there exists a subdivision of the plane into $b$ convex regions such that each region contains precisely $3$ red points and $1$ blue point.
 The points in each region can be trivially $K_{1,3}$-covered and the union of these coverings is a $K_{1,3}$-covering of $S$ without crossings.
 As finding an equitable subdivision requires $O(N^{\frac{4}{3}}\log^2(N)\log(b))$ time, then building a $K_{1,3}$-covering takes $O(N^{\frac{4}{3}}\log^3(N))$ time. \end{proof}